-(a) Joint Regional Long Range Transportation Plan (LRTP)
+(b) Joint Regional Long Range Transportation Plan (LRTP)

 The parties will continue to maintain and update as necessary the Joint Regional Multi-Modal Transportation System.
-The system will continue to remain a component of each MPO's LRTP and will continue to identify a network of regionally significant transportation corridors, facilities, and services.
-The two MPOs continue to participate in the development and implementation of the FDOT Districtwide Florida Standard Urban Transportation Model Structure (FSUTMS) through the Coordinated Urban Transportation Studies (CUTS) meetings and coordination with FDOT.
+The system will continue to remain a component of each MPO's LRTP and will continue to identify a two-tiered network of regionally significant transportation corridors, facilities, and services.
+The first order network comprises those corridors, facilities, and services that are of importance and concern to both parties.
+The second order network comprises the remaining corridors, facilities, and services deemed regionally significant.
+This system may subsequently be reconsidered and revised as necessary, at the request of either MPO.

-Each MPO has adopted a 2040 LRTP.
-The 2045 LRTP is due to be adopted in 2020.
-During the development of each MPO's 2045 LRTP update, the parties agree to identify where improvements may be needed, to propose and test appropriate alternative system improvements, and update the current joint regional long range transportation plan addressing those needs.
+During the development of each MPO's 2035 LRTP update, the parties agree to identify where improvements to the first order network may be needed, to propose and test appropriate alternative system improvements, and update the current joint regional long range transportation plan addressing those needs.
 The parties further agree to incorporate this regional plan in the updates of their own LRTPs, and to agree on any refinements or modifications to the regional plan that either MPO may wish to include in its LRTP prior to or concurrent with the adoption of their LRTPs.
 The joint regional long range transportation plan shall be published in and adopted as part of each MPO's LRTP.
-The target date for adoption of the initial LRTPs thus coordinated is December 2020.
+The target date for adoption of the initial LRTPs thus coordinated is December 2010.